-Furnace Switch Requirements
+How the Furnace Switch Works

-A furnace must be supplied by a dedicated circuit, meaning the circuit cannot supply anything but the furnace.
-This circuit will have its breaker in the breaker box (properly called the main service panel).
+According to building codes, a furnace must be supplied by a dedicated circuit, meaning the circuit cannot supply power to anything other than the furnace.
+This circuit is served by its own circuit breaker in the breaker box (properly called the main service panel).
 The circuit wiring runs from the service panel to the disconnect switch, and from there to the furnace.
-You can shut off the power to the circuit at either the breaker or the disconnect, or both, just to be safe.
-The disconnect switch not only adds convenience, but it's also an additional safety feature: Let's say you shut off the breaker, then climb down to the basement to work on the furnace without switching off the disconnect, and someone upstairs unwittingly turns on the breaker.
-Ouch.
+Generally, the disconnect switch looks exactly like an ordinary wall switch used to control light fixtures.

 Furnace switches come in two basic varieties.
 The current standard is a single-pole switch similar to a standard light switch.
 The switch must be rated for the voltage and amperage of the furnace circuit.

 Some older furnaces, particularly old oil-burner units, have fused disconnect switches.
 This is a specialty switch that includes both a fuse and a toggle switch.
 You can disconnect the power to the furnace by unscrewing the fuse or shutting off the switch, or both.
 The fuse screws into the fuse socket and is covered by a metal lid that is hinged on one side.
 Fused switches may be required by local code and by the furnace manufacturer, or both.
 Check with the local building authority for specific requirements.